hetznercloud/apps/apps/hetzner/wireguard/README.md

 **Important:** Always remember to click _Apply config_ after adding clients or doing changes in the management UI.
 Otherwise new clients won't be able to connect.

 Now you can use the _QR code_ button to generate a QR code, which can be scanned with the WireGuard app for [Android](https://play.google.com/store/apps/details?id=com.wireguard.android) or [iOS](https://itunes.apple.com/us/app/wireguard/id1441195209?ls=1&mt=8).
 Or you _Download_ the client config, to connect from a PC or Mac.
 You can find a list of all available WireGuard clients [here](https://www.wireguard.com/install/).

+For a quick demonstration, take a look at the video above.
+Starting at 1:35 minutes, it will guide you through the steps to connect your first client.

 ## How this app works